Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Experiments

 \subsection{A Closer Look at the Learned Semantic Representation}

-Although the numerical experiments provide a holistic view of our proposed SemanticRL, it is also important to understand how the model behaves in actual semantic cases.
-In Table \ref{tab:ValSet}, we provide a number of typical sentence examples from the validation set.
-The key mistakes are marked in bold so that the readers can make a better comparison.
-As to the first three samples for example, we find that the proposed model is capable of expressing the main ideas of a sentence, and is able to choose a semantically similar word even when mistakes do occur.
-However, the drawback of using CIDEr-D as the reward function is also clear: it encourages the model to pay more attention to the middle part of a sentence (words in the middle share more \ngram weight).
-As a result, our model lacks certain diversity near where a sentence concludes, as seen from the failure case.
-We believe that with undergoing research on the semantic similarity, combined with more well-designed training methods, this issue could be handled properly in the near future.
+In addition to the numerical experiments that provide a holistic view of our proposed SemanticRL, it is critical to understand how the model behaves in real communication scenarios as well.
+In Table \ref{tab:ValSet}, we provide a number of examples from the validation set.
+The key mistakes are marked in bold for a better comparison.
+As to the first three samples for example, we find that the proposed model better expresses the main ideas of a sentence, and is able to choose a semantically similar word even when mistakes do occur.
+However, the drawback of using CIDEr-D as the reward function (our default setting) is also clear: it encourages the model to pay more attention to the middle part of a sentence (words in the middle share more \ngram weight).
+As a result, the resulting model lacks certain diversity near where a sentence concludes, as seen from the failure case.
+We believe that with undergoing research on the semantic similarity, combined with more well-designed training methods, this issue can be handled properly in the near future.